 Markets and bazaars abound in other towns, too.
 During your stay in Turkey, you may visit a leather manufacturer and emporium.
 Although the quality of some of the jackets and clothing at these places is outstanding, the initially quoted prices can also be rather outstanding.
 If you do fancy a particular item, it does pay to haggle, even if you are in the confines of what looks to be a smart emporium/showroom.

-Trading hours may change during Ramadan which will occur around 09 July - 07 Aug 2013 & 28 June - 27 July 2014.
-Ramadan lasts for about a month and the precise date varies from year to year as it is dependent on the lunar cycle and the Islamic lunar calendar.
+Trading hours may change during Ramadan.
+Forthcoming Ramadan dates are: 18 June - 17 July 2015 & 06 June - 05 July 2016.
+Ramadan lasts for approximately one month and the precise date varies from year to year as it is dependent on the lunar cycle and the Islamic lunar calendar.